 How can I get a phone book?

 The Columbia Chamber has a limited supply of telephone directories.
-For a free single copy, stop by the Columbia Chamber at 930 Richland Street.
 Your telephone service provider can provide you additional information on how to obtain a directory.

 Does the Columbia Chamber endorse candidates or have a PAC?